CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/gcs-connection-skill/docs/gcs-connection-skill/README.md

 }
 ```

-You alternatively run `make all` to run for steps 1 - 5.
-With the `activationId` above you can check for the status of the job by running `cortex agents get-activation <activationId>`.
+You can alternatively run `make all` to run steps 1 - 5 in sequence.
+With the `activationId` you can check for the status of the job by running `cortex agents get-activation <activationId>`.
 The skill invocation should result in a status of `COMPLETE` with the message `"Connection: gcs-german-credit read successfully"` being the Job response (logs).
 ```
 $ cortex agents get-activation 4b6ce400-5c34-4cb4-8cfd-2fab3be09c93
 {